Japan at the 2008 Asian Beach Games

 Japan competed at the 2008 Asian Beach Games held in Bali, Indonesia from October 18, 2008, to October 26, 2008.
 Japan finished with 3 gold medals, 3 silver medals, and 3 bronze medals.
 The country sent a total of 80 athletes, 59 men and 21 women.

-Surfing is the most successful sport taking home 2 gold, 2 silver and bronze.
-Another amazing result was achieved by the Japanese women's national basketball team, they won a gold medal in beach basketball after beating Thailand in the final round.
+Surfing was Japan's most successful sport; they took home 2 gold, 2 silver and bronze.
+The Japanese women's national basketball team won a gold medal in beach basketball after beating Thailand in the final round.
 The triathlon collected one silver medal from Junichi Yamamoto.
-Meanwhile, beach wrestling collected one bronze medal from Kota Horaguchi.
+Beach wrestling collected one bronze medal from Kota Horaguchi.